dhellmann/pymotw-3/source/concurrent.futures/index.rst

 .. module:: concurrent.futures
    :synopsis: Managing Pools of Concurrent Tasks

-:Purpose: Easily manage tasks running concurrently and in parallel.

 The :mod:`concurrent.futures` modules provides interfaces for running tasks using pools of thread or process workers.
 The APIs are the same, so applications can switch between threads and processes with minimal